 Outdoors (Back): In Progress

-The back yard is getting leveled with dirt/sod and we are slowly sprucing up the patio area.
-We added new mulch and river rocks around the patio and recently updated our old umbrella with a little paint and pom pom trim.
+Two years ago, we added new mulch and river rocks around the patio.
+This year, we revamped the patio on a tiny budget.
+See the budget-friendly patio reveal for more details!
 We have lots of ideas for the backyard space and I’m sure it will continually evolve over the seasons.

 Interior: 4 Levels